 With every meal, Sizzler serves a slice of tasty cheese toast.
 Use my Sizzler cheese toast recipe for a simple hack recipe that goes well with just about any entree.

 - 4 slices thick-sliced white or French bread

 - 4 teaspoons grated Parmesan cheese

-1. Melt the butter in a small saucepan in the microwave.
+1. Melt 4 tablespoons of butter in a small bowl in the microwave.